florian-beetz/bachelor-thesis/thesis.md

 already employed in parts of the application.
 JabRef uses an callback based approach partly provided by the JavaFX framework itself.
-This approach provides a class `BackgroundTask` that wraps time consuming operations and provides means to specify callbacks that are executed on the GUI thread once the operations succeeds, fails or either of the two.
+This approach provides a class `BackgroundTask` that wraps time consuming operations and provides means to specify callbacks that are executed on the +GUI thread once the operations succeeds, fails or either of the two.

 ```{#lst:background_task .java caption="Usage of background tasks"}